 The questions started rolling in this spring.
 How’s training going?
 Are you going for 2019 World Championships?
 What’s the plan for next winter?

 When you’re Caitlin and Brian Gregg, Olympians and local superstars in the Midwest, it’s hard to keep your athletic profile on the DL.
-Since buying a house on Theodore Wirth Park seven years ago, the couple has immersed themselves the greater Minneapolis community — both in and out of skiing.
+Since buying a house on Theodore Wirth Park seven years ago, the couple has immersed themselves in the greater Minneapolis community — both in and out of skiing.
 They’ve raced, coached and worked out alongside skiers of all levels.
 They’ve bolstered the Loppet Foundation and its Loppet Nordic Racing program while chasing their own athletic dreams.
 And for the most part, they’ve achieved everything they set out for.

 But not making the Olympics last winter was a blow for both Caitlin and Brian.
 They had both been on the edge — the infamous bubble — but didn’t make the 20-person cut for PyeongChang.